Toroidal ring model: Current status

 The aspect of the Parson magneton with the most experimental relevance (and the aspect investigated by Grondahl and Webster) was the existence of an electron magnetic dipole moment; this dipole moment is indeed present.
 However, later work by Paul Dirac and Alfred Landé showed that a pointlike particle could have an intrinsic quantum spin, and also a magnetic moment.
 The highly successful modern theory, Standard Model of particle physics describes a pointlike electron with an intrinsic spin and magnetic moment.
 On the other hand, the usual assertion that an electron is pointlike may be conventionally associated only with a "bare" electron.
 The pointlike electron would have a diverging electromagnetic field, which should create a strong vacuum polarization.
 In accordance with QED, deviations from the Coulomb law are predicted at Compton scale distances from the centre of electron, 10−11 cm.
 Virtual processes in the Compton region determine the spin of electron and renormalization of its charge and mass.
 It shows that the Compton region of the electron should be considered as a coherent whole with its pointlike core, forming a physical ("dressed") electron.
 Notice that the Dirac theory of electron also exhibits the peculiar behaviour of the Compton region.
 In particular, electrons display zitterbewegung at the Compton scale.
 From this point of view, the ring model does not contradict QED or the Dirac theory and some versions could possibly be used to incorporate gravity in quantum theory.

 The question of whether the electron has a substructure of any sort must be decided by experiment.
 All experiments to date agree with the Standard Model of the electron, with no substructure, ring-like or otherwise.
 The two major approaches are high-energy electron–positron scattering and high-precision atomic tests of quantum electrodynamics, both of which agree that the electron is point-like at resolutions down to 10−20 m.
 At present, the Compton region of virtual processes, 10−11 cm across, is not exhibited in the high-energy experiments on electron–positron scattering.

+Nikodem Popławski use the Papapetrou method of multipole expansion to show that torsion modifies Burinskii’s model of the Dirac electron by replacing the Kerr–Newman singular ring of the Compton size with a toroidal structure with the outer radius of the Compton size and the inner radius of the Cartan size (10−27 m) in the Einstein–Cartan theory of gravity.